jamestripp/Tutorials/Bayesian/README.md

 1. Bayesian_estimation_rft.R generates data from the range frequency model and then fits a bayesian model to the data using JAGS.
 2. Bayesian_estimation.py also generates data from the range frequency model but this time uses pymcmc to fit the model to the data.
 3. Hierarchical_bayes_rft.r generates data from several simulated participants.
 Unlike the other two examples, the participant parameter is taken from a group level distribution (i.e., their compromise between range and rank is similar).
 Hierarchical estimation assumes that there is a group level distribution.
-The upside of this approach is that it maximises the information we gain from all the data.
-The downside is that  generates data from several simulated participants.
-Unlike the other two examples, the participant parameter is taken from a group level distribution (i.e., their compromise between range and rank is similar).
+See [this](http://www.ejwagenmakers.com/2011/NilssonEtAl2011.pdf) paper for a nice example.

 There is more information about each example in the files above.
 If you have any questions then feel free to contact me on james.tripp@warwick.ac.uk